-The Boston suburb's downtown is known as Quincy Center, and the Massachusetts Bay Transportation Authority (MBTA) parking garage (Continued on page 3)
+The Boston suburb's downtown is known as Quincy Center, and the Massachusetts Bay Transportation Authority (MBTA) parking garage

 "Alley Gallery" brings public art to downtrodden doors

 The alleys in Louisville, KY (est. pop.
 616,261), are lined with dirty, dinged, and rusty doors.
 There's nothing unusual about that, but Louisville's response was an atypical one: The city created an "Alley Gallery" that beautified ugly doors with works created by local artists.